 You can listen to all these shows on your computer, but if you have an iPod or other mp3 player then you can upload these files to it and listen to the the shows at any point.

 Here are some podcasts to get you started.
-You can check out hundreds of thousands of categorized episodes using iTunes or other podcast aggregators.
+You can check out hundreds of thousands of categorized episodes using Apple App Store or other podcast aggregators.

 Grapplearts was featured last weekend on the Sherdog Radio Network (which consists of several different shows).